See Frozen Acres for more information and contact details.

 If you’re a woman who is interested in cross-country skiing, or snowshoeing, this is for you.
 Classical and skating sessions are run by experienced skiers and instructors.
 Whether you’ve never tried nordic skiing before, or just want to brush up on your technique, this is a great day of fun and learning.

 The KAC Classic is a freestyle citizen Cross-country Ski Race over approximately 8.5km.
 It is run (snow permitting) from Perisher Valley to Charlotte Pass.
 CAC uses this race as its Club senior cross-country championship.
-See the KAC website for entry details and more information.

 The Snowy Mountains Classic is a series of citizen Cross-country Ski Races, ranging from 2.5km to 30km. it is run, snow and weather permitting, in the vicinity of the trails starting from the Nordic Shelter.
 CAC is a major sponsor of this race.
 CAC uses this race as its Club junior cross-country championship.